 Another religious building worth a look is the Mount Mary Roman Catholic church on Bandra, with its position looking out over the Arabian Sea.
 Its beautiful architecture and altar means it makes regular appearances in Bollywood movies.

 At the top end of the business market is the Oberoi ‒ one of the world’s great business hotels.
 It has a stunning location on Marine Drive overlooking Back Bay.
 The hotel is opulent – think silk armchairs and mother of pearl dressers – but with the latest in-room tech.
 The staff deliver exceptional levels of service.
-Expect to pay from around £150 a night for a room.
+Expect to pay from approximately £150 a night for a room.

 The Indian ITC group has two good business properties in the city, the ITC Grand Central and the ITC Maratha.
 These offer great service and with more warmth than the big global hotel chains.
 Great food too.

 At the value end of the market, the Hotel Shalimar is a decent option It’s clean, has good facilities including free wi-fi and the staff are friendly.
-Rates from around £70 a night.

 With its important trading position and huge size, it is no surprise that Mumbai’s food is special.
 Find a guide (TripAdvisor can recommend many) and take a food tour after a day of meetings to explore the Fort District, eating street food, such as tandoori chicken and Parsi specialities, at well-chosen locations.